Green-Software-Foundation/if-unofficial-plugins/src/lib/watt-time/README.md

 **Required Parameters:**

-- timestamp: Timestamp of the recorded event (2021-01-01T00:00:00Z) RFC3339
+- `timestamp`: Timestamp of the recorded event (2021-01-01T00:00:00Z) RFC3339
-- geolocation: Location of the software system (latitude in decimal degrees, longitude in decimal degrees). "latitude,longitude"
+- `geolocation`: Location of the software system (latitude in decimal degrees, longitude in decimal degrees). "latitude,longitude"
-- duration: Duration of the recorded event in seconds (3600)
+- `duration`: Duration of the recorded event in seconds (3600)

 ### Typescript Usage